conda-forge/cfep/cfep-21.md

 "{{ name }}-license" matches the exisiting naming scheme for "{{ name }}-static" "{{ name }}-includes".

+## FAQ

+### How does this affect current builds of packages?

+It doesn't.
+The changes will slowly be implemented over time as packages and their downstream packages are rebuilt with regular releases.
+Migrations are a tool that could be used to if desired for certain packages.

 ## Copyright

 All CFEPs are explicitly [CC0 1.0 Universal](https://creativecommons.org/publicdomain/zero/1.0/).